Nursery & Reception tours available. Free gift to all.

 GDPR and the Data Protection Act 2018

-Occasionally we may be required to pass pupil or parent contact details on to NHS nurses or officers so that they may contact you directly.
-GDPR and The Data Protection Act 2018 allows us to pass on information from the school roll so that the NHS can contact you directly.
+GDPR and The Data Protection Act 2018 occasionally allows us to pass on information from the school roll to the NHS so that they can contact you directly.

 For more information about how we process personal data, please our Privacy Notice and the section within it entitled 'Public Health England'.